merzlab/QUICK-docs/docs/source/installation-guide.rst

 --------------------------

 You can use gnu or intel compilers for this purpose.
 Go to QUICK main folder and run the following commands.
-If you are using gnu compiler (version 4.6 or later)
+For GNU compiler (version 4.6 or later):

 ::

 	cp ./makein/make.in.gnu ./make.in

-If you are using intel compiler (version 2011 or later)
+For intel compiler (version 2011 or later):

 ::